PKUfjh/PKUfjh.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I graduated from Peking University with a Bachelor's degree in Life Sciences, and another Bachelor's degree in Physics.
+I graduated from Peking University with a BS degree in Life Sciences, and another BS degree in Physics.